Drug Trafficking & Selling Drugs in Columbus

 If you have been arrested and charged with this offense, it is crucial that you get strong legal representation from a Columbus drug trafficking defense lawyer as soon as you have been arrested.

-The Koffel Law Firm is actively working cases that involve Schedule II Opiates (possession, deception to obtain, and trafficking) all across Ohio.
+Koffel Brininger Nesbitt is actively working cases that involve Schedule II Opiates (possession, deception to obtain, and trafficking) all across Ohio.
 We have seen a spike in prescription pill enforcement and prosecution.
 Accordingly, our firm is seeing a spike in requests for representation in these cases.

 We are looking for clients who have a story to tell.
 Whether they are a licensed health professional accused of being a "pill mill" or an addict as well as folks who unwittingly get addicted to these highly addictive pharmaceuticals.
 We are very familiar with: